Bunclody

-The R746 regional road intersects the N80 in the middle of Bunclody.
+Bunclody is 20 km by road north of Enniscorthy.
+The R746 road intersects the N80 road in the town.

 Name

 During the 17th century, the name of the town was changed from Bunclody to Newtownbarry, but was reverted to its original name in the 20th century, following Irish independence.
 The change was made official by a local government order in 1950.

 History

 Although a hamlet already existed here, Bunclody was raised to the status of a post town in 1577 by alderman James Barry, sheriff of Dublin.

 The town was the scene of the Battle of Bunclody during the 1798 rebellion.

 In the 19th century, a small canal was made, drawing water from the Clody river, to provide drinking water for the town.
 The canal still flows along the middle of the town's main street.

 During the Tithe War, 1830–1836, 'Newtownbarry' was the scene of a clash between locals and the officials of the Crown.
 Locals had become enraged by the seizure of property by the police and army to pay for the Protestant Episcopal polity.
 According to James Connolly, "twelve peasants were shot and twenty fatally wounded".

 In 1884, a metal bridge was built across the River Slaney upstream from today's bridge.
 It was built of iron from New Ross, and assembled in the bridge meadow beside where the bridge stood.
 This bridge was washed away in 1965 by a flood.
 The remains of the bridge were visible from the bank of the river for some years, until it was removed in 2007, during the building of Bunclody Golf and Fishing Club beside the River Slaney.

-Among the amenities of the town there are number of GAA and soccer pitches, an outdoor swimming pool (open 2½ months of the year), an aparta-hotel, and two primary and two post-primary schools and an Adult Education & Training Centre.

-Notable residents included the travel writer Mabel Hall-Dare (1847-1929), who grew up in the town before her marriage, in 1877, to the explorer J. Theodore Bent (1852-1897).
+Notable residents included the travel writer Mabel Hall-Dare (1847–1929), who grew up in the town before her marriage, in 1877, to the explorer J. Theodore Bent (1852–1897).
 At nearby Ballyrankin House lived the mother and daughter writers Moira O'Neill (1864–1955) and Molly Keane (1904–1996).